Best car insurance companies in Ohio

 Consider lender requirements

 While it is nice to own a car outright, 85% of all new car purchases in the U.S. are financed.
 Because a financial institution has a stake in the vehicle, drivers are typically required to purchase full coverage in these situations.
-As minimum coverage limits do not provide any physical damage coverage for your vehicle, collision and comprehensive coverages come in handy when facing repair or replacement costs.
-Drivers in Ohio may also want to consider purchasing gap insurance, which helps pay the difference between your insurance claim check and outstanding loan amount should your vehicle be extensively damaged or stolen.
+As minimum coverage limits do not provide any physical damage coverage for your vehicle, collision and comprehensive coverage come in handy when facing repair or replacement costs.
+Drivers of newer model cars in Ohio may also want to consider purchasing gap insurance, which helps pay the difference between your insurance claim check and outstanding loan amount should your vehicle be extensively damaged or stolen.

 Consider your individual needs